ietf-rats/draft-birkholz-rats-daa/draft-birkholz-rats-daa.md

 : *mandatory*

-: A statement about a distinguishable Attester made by an Endorser without accompanying evidence about its validity - used as proof of identity.

 : In DAA, the Attester's identity is not revealed to the verifier.
 The Attester is issued with a credential by the DAA Issuer that is randomised and then used to anonymously confirm the validity of their evidence.
-The evidence is verified using the DAA Issuer’s public key.
+The evidence is verified using the DAA Issuer’s group public key.

 Authentication Secret IDs ('authSecID'):

 : *mandatory*

-: A statement representing an identifier list that MUST be associated with corresponding Authentication Secrets used to protect Evidence.

-: In DAA, Authentication Secret IDs are represented by the DAA issuer’s public key that MUST be used to create DAA credentials for the corresponding Authentication Secrets used to protect Evidence.
+: In DAA, Authentication Secret IDs are represented by the DAA Issuer’s group public key that MUST be used to create DAA credentials for the corresponding Authentication Secrets used to protect Evidence.

-: Each Authentication Secret is uniquely associated with a distinguishable Attesting Environment.
-Consequently, an Authentication Secret ID also identifies an Attesting Environment.

-: In DAA, an Authentication Secret ID does not identify a unique Attesting Environment but associated with a group of Attesting Environments.
+: In DAA, an Authentication Secret ID does not identify a unique Attesting Environment but is associated with a group of Attesting Environments.
 This is because an Attesting Environment should not be distinguishable and the DAA credential which represents the Attesting Environment is randomised each time it used.

 --- back